emersion/soju/doc/ext/bouncer-networks.md

 ### Network notifications

-If the client has negociated the `bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.
+If the client has negociated the `soju.im/bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.

-If the client has not negociated the `bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.
+If the client has not negociated the `soju.im/bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.

-When network attributes are updated, the bouncer MUST broadcast a `BOUNCER NETWORK` message with the updated attributes to all connected clients with the `bouncer-networks-notify` capability enabled:
+When network attributes are updated, the bouncer MUST broadcast a `BOUNCER NETWORK` message with the updated attributes to all connected clients with the `soju.im/bouncer-networks-notify` capability enabled:

     BOUNCER NETWORK <netid> <attributes>